-Meeting Title: Trust Board Date: 27 February 2020 Agenda No 3.1.3 Report Title: Medical Engagement Scale (MES) Survey Lead Director Richard Jennings, Chief Medical Officer Report Author(s): Richard Jennings, Chief Medical Officer Presented for: (1) Information and (2) discussion Executive Summary To establish a current baseline for medical engagement, the Trust conducted a Medical Engagement Scale (MES) Survey during September and October 2019.
-The Trust previously completed an MES survey in 2016 and this has allowed for the opportunity to compare the results of the two surveys.
-A lot of doctors responded to the 2019 survey - 567, compared to 353 in 2016.
-About three quarters of those who responded were consultants.
-Key observations from the 2019 MES survey results: Overall, medical engagement is much lower than we would wish.
-There is, however, a definite improvement since the survey conducted in 2016.
-The improvement is modest, but it is very consistent across all areas, and shows us that medical engagement can improve.
-The level of engagement varies between staff groups within the doctor body.
-The level of engagement varies between Care Groups.
+Meeting Title: Trust Board Date: 27 February 2020 Agenda No 3.1.3 Report Title: Medical Engagement Scale (MES) Survey Lead Director Richard Jennings, Chief Medical Officer Report Author(s): 1.
+Richard Jennings, Chief Medical Officer 1.
+Richard Jennings, Chief Medical Officer Presented for: (1) Information and (2) discussion Executive Summary To establish a current baseline for medical engage Medical Engagement Scale (MES) Survey during S The Trust previously completed an MES survey in the opportunity to compare the results of the two su September and 2016 and this I October 2019.
+A lot of doctors responded to the 2019 survey - 56 About three quarters of those who responded were 353 in 2016.
+Key observations from the 2019 MES survey result is: is, however, a definite improvement since the The improvement is modest, but it is very constructed shows us that medical engagement can improve the level of engagement varies between st body.
+The level of engagement varies between Constructed between Constructed shows a provided shows the provided The level of engagement varies between Care Groups.
 Doctors with managerial and leadership responsibilities are on the whole more engaged than those who are not in such roles.
-Doctors feel very highly engaged with their own immediate Care Groups, in marked contrast with the relatively low level of feeling of engagement with Divisions, or with the Trust as a whole.
-The Trust created summary slides of the MES survey to send out to all do these are appended to this paper.
-The Trust has received quality special measures funding for external reso support the trust to develop a medical engagement improvement plan; this paper.
-Recommendation: explored in more detail in this paper.
-The Board is asked to discuss the MES survey summary results and the proposal for the development of a medical engagement improvement plan.
-Supports Trust Strategic Objective: Champion Team St George's CQC Theme: Safe, Well Led Single Oversight Framework Quality of Care, Leadership and Improvement Capability
+Doctors feel very highly engaged with their own immediate Care Groups, in marked contrast with the relatively low level of feeling of engagement The full MES report, as it was provided to the Trust by Engage to Practice Ltd, is included in this paper as an appendix.
+The Trust created summary slides to send out to all doctors as a helpful summary, these are also appended to this paper.
+The Trust has received quality special measures funding for external resource to support the trust to develop a medical engagement improvement plan; this is explored in more detail in this paper.
+Recommendation: The Board is asked to discuss the MES survey report results and the proposal for the development of a medical engagement improvement plan.
+Supports 1 Trust Strategic Objective: Champion Team St George's CQC Theme: Safe, Well Led

-Theme:
+Single Oversight Framework Theme: • Quality of Care, Leadership and Improvement Capability

-Implications 1
+Implications

 Risk: N/A

 Legal/Regulatory: N/A

 Equality and Diversity: N/A

 Previously Considered by: N/A Date N/A

 Appendices: 1.
-St George's summary slides of the MES medical workforce on 6 January 2020 survey, sha red with the
+2. Medical Engagement Score (MES) Surverst George's summary slides of the MES medical workforce on 6 January 2020 with the